chaficazar/PortfolioProjects/Project 4/README.md

 ### Political & Economic Climate
 #### Impact of Politics on Projects Market

-Protesting politicians and disruptions to decision-making are expected to continue plaguing Kuwaiti politics.
-In fact, in late June 2022, parliament was dissolved due to a long lasting conflict between MPs.
-In June 2021, Kuwait’s parliament approved the 2021-22 state budget, allowing progress on some key infrastructure projects, but the broader standoff between government and opposition, which has blocked reforms and stalled decision-making has continued.
+Protesting politicians and disruptions to decision-making are expected to plague Kuwaiti politics for the foreseeable future.
+In fact, parliament was dissolved in late June 2022 due to a long-running conflict between MPs.
+Kuwait's parliament approved the state budget for 2021-22 in June 2021, allowing progress on some key infrastructure projects, but the broader standoff between government and opposition, which has stymied reforms and slowed decision-making, has continued.

 #### Economic Climate

-A principal issue of concern is the absence of a new public debt law that would allow the government to borrow funds to cover its wide budget deficit.
-As it stands, Kuwait’s government has not borrowed since 2017, and has instead relied on its General Reserve Fund and other liquid assets.
-The inaction on this front led rating agency S&P to cut Kuwait’s rating from AA- to A+ in July 2021.
+The absence of a new public debt law, which would allow the government to borrow funds to cover its large budget deficit, is a major source of concern.
+Kuwait's government has not borrowed since 2017, relying instead on its General Reserve Fund and other liquid assets.
+Inaction on this front prompted S&P to downgrade Kuwait's rating from AA- to A+ in July 2021.

 ### Largest Clients in Kuwait